ProOPF: Benchmarking and Improving LLMs for Professional-Grade Power Systems Optimization Modeling: Sample Examples and Evaluation Prompts for ProOPF-B

 \textbf{Expected Output Format:} Generate executable MATLAB code that implements the specified modifications and solves the OPF problem. \end{nlboxbreakable}

 \textbf{Part 5: Few-Shot Evaluation Prompt}

 The few-shot prompt includes in-context examples to guide the LLM's code generation, demonstrating the expected input-output mapping.

 \begin{nlboxbreakable} \textbf{Task:} You are an expert power systems engineer specializing in optimal power flow (OPF) modeling.
 Your task is to generate executable MATPOWER code for an OPF problem based on the provided natural language description.
-The code must be syntactically correct and executable.
+The implementation must correctly distinguish explicit parameter modifications, implicit scenario-driven parameters, and structural modifications if they are present.

-\textbf{Input Format:} A natural language description specifying the base power system, parameter modifications with explicit numerical values, structural modifications (if any), and solver configuration requirements.
+\textbf{Input Format:} A natural language description specifying the base power system, explicit numerical parameter modifications, operational scenarios that may imply parameter modification directions, structural modifications if any, and solver configuration requirements.